KLM-971/Scor_Project_Python/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Execute the `main.py` script in the `src/` directory to begin preprocessing the data.
+2. Execute the `main.py` script at the root of the project directory to begin preprocessing the data.
 3. Open the `3-Data_analysis.ipynb` notebook within the `notebooks/` directory to proceed with the analysis.

 ## Analysis and Insights